01 – Radio Beijing announces that Tibet will shortly be “liberated”.

 24 – American Joey Maxim knocks out Britain’s Freddie Mills for the world light-heavyweight boxing title.

-26 – India is proclaimed a republic.
+26 – India is proclaimed a republic after nearly 100 years of British rule.
 Rajendra Prasad is sworn in as the first president.

 27 – Eight nations sign the NATO defence plan in Washington, USA.